Making Wells Safer: A Company Initiative

 - Transparent process safety tools to ensure compliance

 Each employee of Shell Wells is required to undergo a rigorous competency development program.
 They are required to pass Round I and Round II competency tests and are only allowed two fails.

 Approximately 20% of the test takers fail their first attempt.

 Their competency development program holds high standards for workers and reinforces present workers’ knowledge by requiring exams every two years for certain positions and enforcing mandatory well control training for others.
-As an incentive to stay up to date and invested in ongoing training, employees who pass Round II of Shell’s competency development training can use their accreditations to receive a master’s degree from Robert Gordon University of Scotland or the University of Houston.
+As an incentive to stay up to date and invest in ongoing training, employees who pass Round II of Shell’s competency development training can use their accreditations to receive a master’s degree from Robert Gordon University of Scotland or the University of Houston.